Get in touch with our team to find out more about our research programs, media expertise and collaboration.

 Water-Energy Nexus Research Group focuses on the co-dependency of water and energy, and how systems can be designed and engineered to be sustainable and efficient.

-Water Resources and Asset Management Research Group focuses on how water is being captured and used, as well as the overarching management of engineered solutions and technologies.
+Water Resources and Asset Management Research Group focuses on how water is being captured and used, as well as the overarching management of the infrastructure related to water storage, treatment and transportation.

 Structural engineering PhD